By: Paul Stevenson

 (b) A person requesting for the certification or approval of hemp seed for a particular variety shall provide the following information to the Department:

-- a statement concerning the variety’s origin, or lack thereof and the breeding procedure used, or lack thereof, in its development including evidence on stability (evidence on stability must include any field test reports and sample test results demonstrating the hemp seed was used to grow hemp plants which tested within the acceptable hemp THC Level);
+(2) a statement concerning the variety’s origin, and the breeding procedure used, in its development including evidence on stability (evidence on stability must include any field test reports and sample test results demonstrating the hemp seed was used to grow hemp plants which tested within the acceptable hemp THC Level);

 (A) special characteristics of the seed and of the plant as it passes through the seedling stage and flowering stage; and